-She said the decision to block traffic from Lower Rowe Street into Church Lane during daytime hours was working ex-tremely well and has improved the flow of traffic through Key West
+She said the decision to block traffic from Lower Rowe Street into Church Lane during daytime hours was working ex-tremely well and has improved the flow of traffic through Key they say seriously', he said.
+Cllr.
+Kelly if the trial changes would stay in force for Christmas and was informed by Ms. Laffan that they would, unless the members had a different view at the next meeting.

 Mayor of Wexford, Cllr.
-George Lawlor asked if council-lors could decide not to include something in the byelaws if they felt it hadn't worked and was told they could.
+George Lawlor asked if councillors could decide not to include something in the byelaws if they felt it hadn't worked and was told they could.

-Fine Gael councillor John He-garty said the traffic situation in town is getting worse and is a big issue for people.
+Fine Gael councillor John Hegarty said the traffic situation in town is getting worse and is a big issue for people.
 A contributory factor is the increase in the number of cars but that seems to have been lumped in with the idea that the Council is to blame.